Cut a 3-hour video

 Custom player controls

-Play / pause, skip ±10 s, mute, fullscreen, scrubber that respects the trim range, smooth 60 fps playhead via requestVideoFrameCallback.
+Play / pause, skip ±10s, mute, fullscreen, timeline scrubber that respects trim range, smooth 60 fps playhead via requestVideoFrameCallback.

 Five aspect ratios.
 Built-in crop & pan.